Kaiwhakatū Taonga ā-Matapihi

 - able to follow instructions and accept criticism

-- good at planning and making decisions
+- skilled at planning and making decisions

 - able to work to deadlines.